There and Back Again:

 Once in the terminal with your luggage, you will need to pass through US Customs; please have all necessary travel documents ready.
-If you’re signed up for Global Entry and have your card with you, terminal staff can direct you to the appropriate line.
+If you’re a Global Entry member and have your card with you, terminal staff can direct you to the appropriate line.

 Once through Customs and outside the cruise terminal, you can meet your transportation to the airport (or your hotel or post-cruise shore excursion, as applicable).
 If you haven’t prearranged your transportation, there will be numerous taxis available outside the terminal that you can hire, or you’re welcome to use a rideshare app.

 Holland America also offers several programs that, for a fee, can either transport your luggage directly to your return flight, or directly back to your home.
 See “Luggage Services” on HAL’s Know Before You Go page for further information.